camillevuillaume/Paillier-GMP/README.md

 Make options:
  - "make all" will build the documentation, the interpreter and the shared library.
  - "make release" will build the interpreter and the shared library.
+ - "make standalone" will build the interpreter as standalone module, without the shared library.
  - "make lib" will build the shared library, but not the interpreter.
  - "make doc" will build the documentation.
  - "make debug" will build the shared library and the interpreter with debug symbols.